rtosholdings/riptable/README.md

 --------------------------
 **FastArray**: subclasses from a numpy array with builtin multithreaded number crunching.
 All scikit routines that expect a numpy array will also accept a FastArray since it is subclassed.  isinstance(fastarray, np.ndarray) will return True.

-**Dataset**: replaces the pandas DataFrame class
+**Dataset**: replaces the pandas DataFrame class and holds equal row length numpy arrays (including > 1 dimension).

-**Struct**: replaces the pandas Series class
+**Struct**: replaces the pandas Series class.
+A **Struct** is a grab bag collection class that **Dataset** subclasses from.

 **Categorical**: replaces both pandas groupby and Categorical class.
-RipTable has powerful more Categorical classes.
+RipTable **Categoricals** are multikey, filterable, stackable, archivable, and can chain computations or apply_reduce loops.
+They can do everything groupby can do and more.

 **Date/Time Classes**: DateTimeNano, Date, TimeSpan, and DateSpan are designed more like Java, C++, or C# classes.
 Replaces most numpy and pandas date time classes.